 If you’re starting from scratch and looking to outfit your place from top to bottom, ABC Carpet & Home can pretty much serve as a one-stop shop.

-They carry practically everything, from big room-defining pieces of furniture to small home accent pieces and accessories, all in a wide range of styles that can suit pretty much any tastes.
+They carry practically everything, from big room-defining pieces of furniture to small home accent pieces and accessories, all in a wide range of styles that can suit pretty much any taste.

 As the name (sort of) implies, Design Within Reach has a modern aesthetic that makes it a favorite among fashion-forward interior designers.

-While West Elm’s vibe tends to lean more toward timeless and classic pieces, Design Within Reach takes a much more of-the-moment, opting for pieces that are hyper modern and very now.
+But Design Within Reach takes a much more of-the-moment approach, opting for pieces that are hyper modern and very now.

-Contemporary, modern and chic, Apt2B is a great place to source pieces that will make your place look like it was designed by a professional interior designer.
+Modern and chic, Apt2B is a great place to source contemporary furniture that will make your place look like it was designed by a professional interior designer.